 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.15% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Colon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Colon doesn't have a public transportation system that people use for their commute.

-The education level of Colon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.59% of adults 25 and older in Colon have a college degree.
+In terms of college education, Colon is nearly on par with the US average for all cities of 21.84%: 20.59% of adults 25 and older in Colon have a bachelor's degree or advanced degree.

 The per capita income in Colon in 2022 was $30,463, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,852 for a family of four.
 However, Colon contains both very wealthy and poor people as well.